logo for exercise for weight loss

 Determining fact from fiction when it comes to exercise and fitness is not as easy as conducting a scientific experiment to determine if the myth is real or "busted".

 However, based on my research and the feed back from the experts, these exercise and fitness myths are busted.
-These common myths are still widely believed by many, but be sure to read why they are "busted" and not fact.

-Exercise and Fitness Myth #1
+6 Common Exercise and Fitness Myths

 Exercising alone will make me lose weight, I can still eat it all and tone those trouble spots.